UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 Neural nets are a bit like *magic*.
 Let's consider the following example: you have an image of a handwritten digit.
 You can hypothesize a magic mathematical function that can take this image and then tell you what digit it thinks it is.

 {% include figure.html file="/imgs/nn-1.png" description="Figure 1: A magic digit-classifier function" %}

+Now, we split this function into more and more functions.
+It is still magic, but a composite of many magic functions instead of just one.

+{% include figure.html file="/imgs/nn-2.png" description="Figure 2: A composite, magic digit-classifier function" %}

 {% include mailchimp.html source="nn1" %}